-Use Grandma's old fashioned Christmas cookie recipes to make a wide assortment of colorful, rich-tasting cookies that are perfect for serving to your guests at Christmas time and throughout the holiday season.
+With Grandma's old fashioned Christmas cookie recipes, you can make a wide assortment of colorful, rich-tasting cookies that will be perfect for serving to your guests at Christmas time and throughout the holiday season.

 When used as a centerpiece, platefuls of these fancy holiday cookies will make your dessert table look fantastic.
-Make a variety of homemade Christmas cookies and get a big head start on your Christmas baking.
+Choose several recipes below and get a big head start on your Christmas baking.

 Mom's Recipe Scrapbooks (c.
 1920s)